johnny-morrice/sensephreak/README.md

 # Sensesphreak: single-exe firewall block checker

-Sensephreak is a single-exe firewall block checker.
+Sensephreak is a single-exe firewall block checker for the web.

 It should be considered beta software at this stage.

+After running an example server command, visit the server in your browser.

+By default, sensephreak runs on all available ports, so it's best to run it as a dockerized application.

-Examples:
+## Examples:

         # Default runs on localhost for safety (although this is unlikely to be useful
         # in production.)